Reading time: 15min

 II.
 Effective Planning & Execution: a Proven Strategy for Daily Life

-So, I prefer to have one regular, weekly achievement plan.
+I prefer to have one regular, weekly achievement plan.
 I follow Stephen Covey’s recommendation regarding the weekly frequency.
 In his book The 7 Habits of Highly Effective People I learned some of the most effective planning methods.
 One idea he suggests in to plan the week in advance while maintaining flexibility to adapt for unforeseen events.

 Weekly achievement plans in contrast are concrete enough and the effort is manageable.